When Dismissal is Automatically Unfair?

 - refusal to forego a right under the Working Time Regulations 1998.

-Moreover other detrimental treatment in such circumstances is also unlawful.
-In general, any dismissal based on discriminatory grounds (eg. sex, race, disability, age etc.) is highly risky and can be very expensive, particularly because limits to employment tribunal compensation do not apply to cases involving sex, racial or disability discrimination.
+Moreover, other detrimental treatment in such circumstances is also unlawful.
+In general, any dismissal based on discriminatory grounds (e.g. sex, race, disability, age etc.) is highly risky and can be very expensive, particularly because limits to employment tribunal compensation do not apply to discrimination cases.